Mom guilt. All moms seem to struggle with it – at least all the good ones do. We want the best for our children. Yet, we can’t always give it to them.

 If you are a type A mom, like me, you never feel like you are making the mark.
-There is always room for improvement.
-There is always some way that you could have done more or done better.
+You feel like there is always room for improvement.
+You believe that there is always some way that you could have done more or done better.

 Here is the biggest worry…will my children don’t be the vibrant believers they are called to be, because I wasn’t enough?

 The worry that my children see my broken sinfulness and it turns them away from God instead of drawing them to God.

 Guilt is the natural Biblical response to sin.
 It is the heart call that recognizes that we have a breach in a relationship that we need to restore.

 Unfortunately, the Devil uses guilt to his advantage.
-The Deceiver tells that we are guilty when we are not.
+The Deceiver tells us that we are guilty when we are not.
 He paints a picture of an unachievable image of motherhood, and the uses are guilt at not achieving it to paralyze and overwhelm us.

-All have sinned and fallen short of the glory of God.
-Romans 8:28
+“All have sinned and fallen short of the glory of God.”Romans 8:28

 All means all.
 All mothers have sinned and fallen short of the glory of God.
 It isn’t just you or me – it is all mothers.

 The only perfect person who walked on the earth was Jesus.
 Just the one.

 This is what makes our God so awesome.
 We can confess our sins and be forgiven of them.
 Our slate is wiped clean if we just ask!

 “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.” -1 John 1:9

 I had this flawed understanding before I was baptized about sin.
 I thought that the waters of baptism magically cured you of making sinful choices.
 Boy, was I disappointed!